 Those stones reveal what is left of the infamous slave market, Cais do Valongo, which had been recently rediscovered during the port renovations that were part of the urban renewal of Rio de Janeiro for the Olympic Games.
-Even more recently, in 2017, the site was declared a UNESCO World Heritage Site.
-I consider it the only good legacy of the Olympics for this city, as we awaken with a splitting hangover from a behind-the-scenes party that had a limitless budget for a few privileged guests and areas of the city, while the city’s budget for the rest of its citizenry and unglamorous places seems to have disappeared.
+Even more recently, in 2017, the location was declared a UNESCO World Heritage Site.
+I consider the heritage declarations the only good legacy of the Olympics for this city, as we awaken with a splitting hangover from a behind-the-scenes orgy that included a limitless budget for a few privileged guests and areas of the city, while the budget for the rest of its citizenry and the unglamorous places of the city seems to have vanished.

-If numbers are actually capable of provoking emotion, it is staggering to imagine that Brazil had received some 4 million Africans, 40% of the slaves shipped to the Americas over the period.
+If numbers are actually capable of provoking emotion, it is staggering to imagine that Brazil had received some 4 million Africans, 40% of the slaves shipped to the Americas between teh 16th and the 19th centuries.
 But, like most people — I suspect — I don’t know what a million looks like, what it feels like, or what I should do with it.
-Just like 388,000 — the number of Africans sent to the United States over the same period — is too big for me to imagine.
-But as I looked at the site of the Valongo Wharf, I realized that, although it was not the only slave market in Brazil, its handling of 60% of the traffic over the years would make the it the largest of its kind — at any time, anywhere.
+Even 388,000 — the number of Africans sent to the United States over the same period — is too big for me to imagine.
+But as I looked at the site of the Valongo Wharf, I realized that, although it was not the only slave market in Brazil, its handling of 60% of the slave traffic over the years would make the it the largest of its kind — at any time, anywhere.

-But since, as humans, we are able to muster more empathy for one individual suffering than for millions, even if on the other side of globe or distanced by centuries, I do not believe numbers are capable of provoking more emotion that words.
-That is why having read Homegoing by Ghanaian-American novelist Yaa Gyasi made the significance of my visit to Little Africa come alive for me, despite the fact that the setting of her novel does not take place in Brazil.
-It might have been the fact that archaeologists encountered artifacts, amulets, when uncovering the site of the Valongo Wharf that immediately reminded me of how one particular amulet in the novel had travelled with a girl across continents and across time, from an Asante village on Africa’s Gold Coast during the colonization all the way to contemporary American high school.
+But since, as humans, we are able to muster more empathy for individual suffering than for millions, much less for those on the other side of globe or distanced by centuries, I do not believe numbers are capable of provoking more emotion that words.
+That is why having read Homegoing by Ghanaian-American novelist Yaa Gyasi made the visit to Little Africa come alive, although the setting of her novel does not take place in Brazil.
+It might have been the fact that archaeologists encountered artifacts and amulets, when uncovering the site of the Valongo Wharf, which immediately immediately reminded me of how one particular amulet in the novel had travelled with a girl across continents and across time, from an Asante village on Africa’s Gold Coast during the colonization all the way to contemporary American high school.
 This young writer ambitiously strung the stories of a family across seven generations of two sisters like beads on the amulet, each accounting for the stories of an evil betrayal in a colonial African village, of a treacherous bondage and torture as a slave in an alien world, of the injustice of indenture, of a false-freedom in Harlem, New York, and of how prejudice manifests in America today.
 The sheer scope of the book makes it more than just the story of chattel slavery.
-Homegoing is a complete portrait of individuals before and after the heinous crime against humanity, one that I had thought I had understood from history class.
+Homegoing is a complete portrait of individuals, generations before and after the heinous crime against humanity, one that I had thought I had understood from history class.